Bill Lishman: Lishman family home, Purple Hill

 The Lishman family lived in a 1970s pre-fabricated wooden Viceroy cottage.
 In 1988, Lishman built a new home in the top of a hill on the same property, in an effort to reduce the exterior repair of structures, and reduce the energy used in heating, by removing direct contact with the wind.

 The resulting 2,600 square foot structure, described as an "underground home with igloo-like domes ... overlooking the Purple Woods valley and Lake Scugog", includes six circular rooms, made from onion-shaped steel domes covered in steel squared netting, metal lath, sprayed inside with a layer of concrete.
 Lishman compared the structure to that of molehills, and media outlets have compared it to a Hobbit hole.
 Cooled in the summer by the dirt, it is heated during the winter by ground water.
 It has a round refrigerator that rises from the counter through pneumatics, custom cabinets and door-hinges, and domed skylights.

 The house was named Purple Hill, for the viper's bugloss plants, which would flower each summer, on the over 1000 tonnes of earth covering the house.
 It cost about $400,000 to build in 1988.
 Lishman once talked to an American mobile-home builder about how his underground method would protect against tornadoes.
 Producers of the movie Fly Away Home used Lishman's property for filming, but not his house, believing that it would hurt the credibility of the film.

+Inventions

+Lishman was a prolific inventor, often creating bespoke technology to suit his unconventional lifestyle and humanitarian goals.